Which long term conditions are included?

-The PROMs questionnaire will invite participants to record where they have LTCs other than the LTC to which the questionnaire relates.
+The PROMs questionnaire will invite participants to record whether they have LTCs other than the one to which the questionnaire relates.
 This information will be taken into account when the results are analysed.

 What are the questionnaires?

-Each questionnaire will comprise two PROMs (patient-reported outcome measures), one that assesses generic health status and one that assesses disease-specific health status.
-Some additional questions on demographics will also be included.
+Each questionnaire comprises two PROMs (patient-reported outcome measures), one that assesses generic health status and one that assesses disease-specific health status.
+Some additional questions on demographics are also included.

 A report by the University of Oxford (2006) made initial recommendations on appropriate PROMs for use with the relevant LTCs.
-Further work has been completed by the University of Oxford to refine the recommendations and to test suggested measures with an expert group (including clinicians and representatives from patient organizations).
+Further work by the University of Oxford refined the recommendations and tested suggested measures with an expert group (including clinicians and representatives from patient organisations).
 The reports are available here.
-The intellectual property (IP) contained in many of the PROMs questionnaires are owned by other organizations and the Department of Health conducted an IP review to clarify the terms for usage of the PROMs questionnaires recommended by the University of Oxford.
+The intellectual property (IP) contained in many of the PROMs questionnaires are owned by other organisations and the Department of Health conducted an IP review to clarify the terms for usage of the PROMs questionnaires recommended by the University of Oxford.

 The EUROQoL or EQ-5D is the generic PROM and is used for all of the six LTCs.
 The disease-specific PROMs are the mini Asthma Quality of life Questionnaire (miniAQLQ), the Clinical COPD questionnaire (CCQ), the Quality of Life in Epilepsy (QOLIE-31) questionnaire, the Diabetes Health Profile, the Minnesota Living with Heart Failure Questionnaire (MLHFQ) and the Stroke Impact Scale version 3 (SIS).

 The questionnaires are in pdf format.
 The pdf reader Adobe Acrobat can be downloaded from: http://www.adobe.com/

 Will individuals selected to participate have to do so?